-After the fair closed, the LIRR sold the cab unit to the Tanglewood Day Camp in Lynbrook, NY.
-The unit was part of a children's playground.
-When the camp closed in 1988 the unit was made available to the Oyster Bay Railroad Museum.
+After the fair closed, the LIRR sold the cab unit to the Tanglewood Day Camp in Lynbrook, NY, where the unit was part of a children’s playground.
+When the camp closed in 1988, the unit was made available to the Oyster Bay Railroad Museum.

 To the average commuter on the LIRR during the middle of the twentieth century, there is probably nothing that symbolized their hours spent riding the rails more than the inside of a Ping Pong coach.

 The P-54 class coach operated on the LIRR from 1923 to 1974.
 The nickname “Ping Pong” was given to them due to the rougher ride they provided, particularly when compared to the heavier wooden coaches they replaced.

 This car, #7433, was rescued from the scrap yard thanks to the hard work of the Oyster Bay Railroad Museum leadership and the generosity of Island Rail, LLC, a corporate sponsor of the project.
 To the best of our knowledge, #7433 is the last of its kind to be preserved with original seating and equipment.